THURSDAY, DECEMBER 08, 2016.

 Please use the MENU above, to access the SCARBOROUGH A.S. page, where the events are described, and contact details are available (Thank you Bryan for the information.)

-PLEASE NOTE: If the weather is inclement then an illustrated talk will be presented in the Low Dalby Community Centre, adjacent to the 'Courtyard'.
+PLEASE NOTE: If the weather is inclement on the night of PUBLIC OBSERVING, then instead, an illustrated talk will be presented in the Low Dalby Community Centre, adjacent to the 'Courtyard'.

 INTERNATIONAL SPACE STATION & IRIDIUM FLARE SATELLITES' VISIBILITY